alreynolds02/schoolCNN_Tutorial/.ipynb_checkpoints/README-checkpoint.md

 ## Instructions

-1. Clone this repository to your computer
+1. Fork this repository and clone it to your computer.
-2. Create a new folder called 'data' and create the file structure shown below:
+2. Create new folders to match the file structure shown below:
 ```
     |-- 1_GoogleStaticDownload.py
     |-- 2_PassFailSplit.py
     |-- 3_TrainValSplit.py
     |-- 4_GoogleStaticCNN.py
     |-- data
-        \-- imagery
+        |-- imagery
         |-- pass
         |-- fail
         |-- train